-Each summer, students work in pairs to participate in SMART Grid research at the main campuses of NMSU, NMT, or UNM.
-Students are expected to work about 40 hours a week, and are mentored by faculty and grad students.
+Students participate in SMART Grid research virtually, meeting on various online platforms including Zoom and Slack.
+Students are expected to work about 20 hours a week, and are mentored by faculty, technical mentors, and SMART Grid project students.

 Student teams work with NM SMART Grid-funded faculty and students at their respective research sites at NMSU, NMT, or UNM main campuses.

 End of the Summer Symposium, July 23, 2021

 Students present their research to their research teams, faculty, mentors, family, and friends.

 Summer Benefits! $4,000 stipend, housing stipend, meal allowance, and 3 credits of independent study from NMSU.

 STEMAP students may choose to continue their participation through conference presentations, webinar series, and extended research.